claudiu-cristea/cas/README.md

 As described in the official CAS protocol documentation:

-"The Central Authentication Service (CAS) is a single-sign-on / single-sign-off protocol for the web.
+"The Central Authentication Service (CAS) is a single-sign-on / single-sign-on protocol for the web.
 It permits a user to access multiple applications while providing their credentials (such as userid and password) only once to a central CAS Server application."

 Using a single-sign on service like CAS is a benefitial because it provides:

 * Convenience.
 Your users don't need to remember credentials for multiple different web services.
 * Security.
 Your Drupal website never sees a user's password.

 This module implements version 1 and version 2 of the CAS protocol: http://jasig.github.io/cas/4.1.x/protocol/CAS-Protocol-Specification.html